By Chayanit Itthipongmaetee

-On Thursday, a mostly Expat crowd gathered at Bangkok’s Brainwake Cafe and Gallery on Soi Sukhumvit 33 for the American painter’s exhibition "Flowers, One Butterfly and the Bangkok Night.”
-Many were writers and journos (whom Coles engages heavily with on social media) and John Gartland read one of his poems from “Bangkok, Heart of Noir,” a book featuring Coles’ paintings.
+On Thursday, a mostly Expat crowd gathered at Bangkok’s Brainwake Cafe and Gallery on Soi Sukhumvit 33 for the American painter’s exhibition "Flowers, One Butterfly and the Bangkok Night", many writers and journalists among them as well as John Gartland who read several of his poems from the “Bangkok, Heart of Noir" book which featured some of Coles’ paintings.

 Where the subject matter could come off as creepy, Coles paints with a gleeful honesty that avoids romanticism.
 The patina of white male desperation offsets the Orientalism at play in a body of work preoccupied with foreign men and Asian sex workers.
 Many figures' grins are indistinguishable from grimaces.
 They're all mad here, swerving between anguish and ecstasy.

 There is anachronism in its focus, given the Bangkok of 2016, as it plays into those arguably tired stereotypes of Thailand and Southeast Asia.

 But it’s the darker aspects of it all that is alluring to Coles, who doesn’t seem the type to be thrilled by sexploitation, more than he is enamored of the darker recesses of the human heart.